Homepage > Journal > What are digital products?

 How you like that:

-Sales of digital products, digital content, online courses, online stores, a product solving a particular problem, and an ebook.
-What do they all have in common?
+What do sales of digital products, digital content, online courses, online stores, products solving a particular problem, and ebooks have in common?

-In our articles, we often use the 'digital products,' leaving its meaning, scope, and definition implicit.
+In our articles, we often use the term "digital products," leaving its meaning, scope, and definition implicit.

-The concept of digital products (e.g., digital file sales) seems intuitive enough, but is it really?
+The concept of digital products (e.g., digital file sales) seems intuitive enough, but is it?

-Today, we will look at the issues related to digital products.
-We will discuss their specific nature, characteristics, and categorization.
-We will answer the question: What is a digital product?
+Today, we'll examine issues related to digital products, discuss their specific nature, characteristics, and categorization, and answer the question: What is a digital product?

-According to the Digital Transformation Market Size Report, the global digital transformation market was estimated at almost 610 billion dollars in 2021.
+According to the Digital Transformation Market Size Report, the global digital transformation market was estimated at 880.28 billion dollars in 2023.

 This means that digital products are on offense today.
-Each year, the digitization of business processes expands its scope, and this trend will continue for a long time.
+The digitization of business processes expands its scope each year, and this trend will continue for a long time.

-Digital products more and more frequently function as alternatives to traditional products or services (e.g., online shopping vs. brick-and-mortar shopping).
+Digital products increasingly function as alternatives to traditional products or services (e.g., online shopping vs. brick-and-mortar shopping).
 In many cases, they have successfully replaced their offline analogs.

-When talking about digital products, you cannot forget about their user experience.
+When talking about digital products, you can't forget about their user experience.

-The digital revolution is also a revolution in the awareness of the role, function, and benefits of User Experience.
+The digital revolution is also a revolution in awareness of the user experience's role, function, and benefits.

-And more and more often, UX is an important issue for websites and mobile applications and for software, games, and digital services.
+UX is increasingly essential for websites, mobile applications, software, games, and digital services.

-And rightly so, because this means that we will live in a much more user-friendly world where usability will be an important quality criterion.
+And rightly so, because this means we'll live in a much more user-friendly world where usability will be an important quality criterion.

 Are You Interested In The Product Concept?

-Digital products are products and services (frequently provided in the form of SaaS, Software as a Service) whose distinctive feature is their intangible nature.
+Digital products are products and services (frequently provided in the form of SaaS, software as a service) whose distinctive feature is their intangible nature.
+You can sell digital products on various platforms, such as websites, e-commerce stores, and online marketplaces.

-Digital products do not have a physical form, although sometimes they are still sold on physical media.
+Digital products don't have a physical form, but they're sometimes sold on physical media.

 Digital products offer users specific functionalities based on a clear benefit-sharing relationship.

-The intangible nature of digital products and the different methods of their offering, distribution, use, sales, and ownership give rise to a number of issues:
+The intangible nature of digital products and the different methods of their offering, distribution, use, sales, and ownership give rise to several issues:

 • Legal